The KLF: Direct influence

 The KLF have been imitated to some degree by German techno band Scooter, being sampled on virtually every album Scooter have released.

 In the weeks leading up to the 1996 FA Cup Final, a group called "1300 Drums featuring the Unjustified Ancients of M.U." released a novelty single to cash-in on the popularity of Manchester United footballer Eric Cantona.

 The Timelords' book, The Manual, was used by the one-hit-wonders Edelweiss to secure their hit "Bring Me Edelweiss".

 The duo "The FLK" released two albums and several singles in the 2010s, appropriating the KLF's aesthetic and musical style and mixing it with samples and references from folk music.
-Their anonymity, along with details such as their use of a Ford Timelord which was very similar to the original in their videos and promotional material, led some to believe that the FLK actually were the KLF.
+Their anonymity, along with details such as their use of a Ford Timelord which was very similar to the one in the KLF's videos and promotional material, led some to believe that the FLK actually were the KLF.
 However, it emerged in 2018 that they were two ex-members of the Leeds-based indie band The Hollow Men.